CosimoQuiche/tc-media-archive/games/so/characters/Mary_Fulton.md

 ## <a id="Appearance"></a>Appearance

 Mary appears calm and well tempered throughout the games, and appears more collected and mature than her younger colleagues.
-In [Under the Knife](../../utk/UTK.md), she wears a pink nurses outfit.
+In [Under the Knife](../../utk/UTK.md), she wears a pink nurse's outfit.
 In [Second Opinion](../SO.md) and [Under the Knife 2](../../utk2/UTK2.md), she wears a white nurse’s outfit and has a mole on her right cheek.

 ## <a id="Personality"></a>Personality